-13 Awesome Professional Networking Alternatives to LinkedIn
+13 Awesome Professional Networking Alternatives To LinkedIn

 The forums are a great way to ask questions and to share your experience with others that are seeking input.
 The forums stay active and are frequented by many knowledgeable people.

-Believe it or not, some of the best industry networking that I’ve been privileged to stumble upon has come from some really great Twitter communities!
+Believe it or not, some of the best industry networking that I’ve been privileged to stumble upon has come from some really great X (Twitter) communities!

 The especially great thing about these is that: they are public, they are free, they are active, and they can be really supportive.